OXID-eSales/developer_documentation/update/eshop_from_6x_to_6y/update_to_62.rst

       oe-console oe:oxideshop-update-component:install-all-modules

-   After this step you can visit :menuselection:`Extension -->  Modules` and make sure, all modules which were previously installed, are listed.
-Also those modules should be found in the new module configuration :file:`.yml` files.

 3. Transfer the existing configuration (module setting values, class extension chain, which modules are active) from the database to the :file:`.yml` configuration files.

    .. code:: bash

       oe-console oe:oxideshop-update-component:transfer-module-data

-   After this step, all modules which were previously active, should have set the option `configured` to `true` in the :file:`.yml` configuration files.
-Also settings you have done previously to your modules, should be visible in the OXID eShop admin and the :file:`.yml` configuration files.

 4. Remove modules data which already presents the yml files from the database to avoid duplications and errors during the module activation.